vd Brink Home Automations

 The only software you need is ESPHome.

-This software is used to flash the config file to the ESP board.
+This software is used to flash the configuration file to the ESP board.

-Their website contains a lot of information about how-to config and calibrate all kinds of sensors.
+Their website contains a lot of information about how to configure and calibrate all kinds of sensors.

 Flash the script

-There are a lot of ways to flash the config file with ESPHome to the board.
+There are many ways to flash the configuration file with ESPHome to the board.

 Read here how to upload it.